-There are three things that I do best: professional speaking, workplace learning strategy, and value-creation.
+There are three things that I do best: consulting, leadership training, and creating learning assets.

-I design online courses for speakers, leaders, and small business.
+I design online courses for speakers, leaders, and small businesses.

 I facilitate virtual workshops and host webinars.

-I build groups on Facebook and educated members every week through live streaming and recorded videos.
+I build groups on Facebook and educate members every week through live streaming and recorded videos.
 I am also building a community to help Filipino professionals build their dream jobs.

 I write books, publish blogs and newsletters, and help small businesses market their products and services.